The purpose of 4-H is to develop young people into productive and responsible members of society.

 Donna Rhodes - 436-3756

 The County 4-H Council is made up of three youth and one volunteer from each 4-H Club, plus a full slate of county officers.
-They meet on the fourth Monday in September, October, January, February (snow date for January), March, and the fourth Tuesday in April to conduct county-wide business.
+They meet on the fourth Monday in September, October, January, February (snow date for January), March, and April to conduct county-wide business.
 Standing committee includes 4-H Bike-A-Thon, Fair Booth, and Special Events.

 Shenandoah County has an active 4-H All Star Chapter that gives leadership to the County Public Speaking and Presentation Contests.
 Local All Stars are available to teach workshops, serve as judges, help 4-H'ers with projects and serve in other ways.
 Contact the Extension Office for more information.